tammo-v/astro-platform-starter/src/pages/index.md

 ## What Is Symbolic Computing?

-Symbolic Computing is a computational execution system built on Adaptive Symbolic Notation (ASN).
+Symbolic Computing is a computational execution system built on Adaptive Symbolic Notation (ASN), designed to handle large symbolic computations.
 It operates directly on mathematical objects — including numbers, functions, expressions, and matrices — keeping them in symbolic form throughout execution.

 The limits of conventional hardware are no longer theoretical — they’re active constraints.
 The cost of compute, power ceilings, and thermal constraints now shape how systems are built and what they can do.
 Across domains — from AI and scientific computing to cryptographic systems and large-scale modeling — these constraints are becoming structural blockers rather than tuning challenges.